dank101/4.3BSD-Reno/README.md

 with Ethernet*).
 The session and  presentation  layers  will  be provided  outside  the  kernel by the ISO development environment (ISODE).
-Included  in  this  development  environment  are  file transfer  and management (FTAM), virtual terminals (VT), a direc- tory services implementation  (X.500),  and  miscellaneous  other utilities.
+Included  in  this  development  environment  are  file transfer  and management (FTAM), virtual terminals (VT), a directory services implementation  (X.500),  and  miscellaneous  other utilities.

 A new virtual filesystem interface has  been  added  to  the kernel to support multiple filesystems.
-Although generally simi- lar to Sun's vnode interface, the  Berkeley  interface  has  been structured  for  more efficient support of filesystems that main- tain state (such as the local filesystem).
+Although generally similar to Sun's vnode interface, the  Berkeley  interface  has  been structured  for  more efficient support of filesystems that maintain state (such as the local filesystem).
 In  addition  to  the local ``fast filesystem'', we have added an implementation of the network filesystem (NFS) that fully interoperates  with  the  NFS shipped by Sun and its licensees.
 Because our NFS implementation was  implemented  using   only   the   publicly   available   NFS specification, it does not require a license from Sun to  use  in source  or binary form.
-By default it runs over UDP to be compa- tible with Sun's implementation.
+By default it runs over UDP to be compatible with Sun's implementation.
 However, it can  be  configured on  a per-mount basis to run over TCP.
 Using TCP allows it to be used quickly and efficiently through gateways and over  long-haul networks.
 We have also added a memory-based filesystem that runs